Addiction Psychiatry

 We'll discuss:

-• Your complete substance use history (what, how much, how often, how long)
+• Your complete substance use history

 • Previous treatment attempts and what did/didn't work